 In the trial, patients who received acupuncture to counter their fibromyalgia symptoms reported improvement in fatigue and anxiety, among other symptoms.
 Acupuncture was well tolerated, with minimal side effects.

-Those who received acupuncture treatments reported less fatigue and anxiety one month following treatment than did the group who did not.
+Those who received acupuncture treatments reported less fatigue and anxiety one month following treatment than the group that did not.